“Why do I still feel hungry? I just had a meal!”; “Why am I always hungry?” – If you often feel this way, this article might be helpful for you!

-A disrupted sleep pattern or not sleeping enough can disrupt the body’s hormonal balance, leading to an increase in some people’s hunger hormone, making them feel hungrier than usual.
+A disrupted sleep pattern or not sleeping enough can disrupt the body’s hormonal balance, leading to an increase in some people’s hunger hormone, making them feel more hungry than usual.

 HEALTHY LIFESTYLE CHANGES ARE THE KEY!

-There are many reasons for someone always to feel hungry.
-But the key to avoiding this is by making some simple and sustainable changes in your lifestyle.
+There are many reasons for someone maybe try and reason out feel hungry.
+But the key to managing this is to make some simple and sustainable changes in your lifestyle.

 - Practice mindful eating.